 Loss of the ability to walk

 People who have any warning sign should go to an emergency department immediately.
 Immediate medical attention is crucial because weakness accompanied by a warning sign can worsen quickly and cause permanent disability or be fatal.

-If people have symptoms suggesting a stroke Warning symptoms of stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more (see table Some Causes and Features of Muscle Weakness Some Causes and Features of Muscle Weakness ), they should seek medical attention immediately because early treatment can help limit loss of function and sensation.
+If people have symptoms suggesting a stroke Warning symptoms of stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more (see table Some Causes and Features of Muscle Weakness Some Causes and Features of Muscle Weakness ), they should seek medical attention immediately because early treatment can help limit loss of function and sensation.